 So how do you as a business owner protect your Pittsburgh-based business from these pesky and potentially damaging eusocial insects from the Formicdae family?
-The following blog digs briefly into our rich historical PA industry, provides an explanation of each ant to be concerned about and explains a number of pest control and exclusion methods to employ to further protect your bottom line against these six-legged nuisances.
+The following blog digs briefly into our rich historical PA industry, provides an explanation of each ant to be concerned about and explains a number of pest control and exclusion methods to employ to further protect your home or business’ bottom line against these six-legged nuisances.

 The Development of Pittsburgh Industry

 The region became an ideal spot for early settlement both because of its proximity to the three rivers and its situation some 50 miles away from the end of the Allegheny Mountain range.
 This opened a passage for travelers heading west and to those returning from the northeast and became the perfect milieu for traders, explorers and military fortifications.

 An economic focus on agriculture (turning corn into whiskey) and trade during the time after the Revolutionary Warsoon gave wayto the development of other industries.
 Boat building became vital to traders and pioneers who needed transportation for their goods.
 By 1792, the boatyard was building larger ships that could carry goods as far away as Europe.
 The industry flourished throughout Pittsburgh’s early existence.